gaurav-aryal/personal_blog/src/content/projects/RoadmapAGISystem.md

 pubDate: "Mar 26 2023"
 heroImage: "/post_img.webp"
 ---
 Building an Artificial General Intelligence (AGI) system with neural networks and transformer architecture is a challenging task and possibly an impossible task for an individual.
 However, with the right approach and data, it's possible to develop a system that can perform a small range of intellectual tasks.
 We can argue if the system doesn't perform sufficiently human-level intellectual task or beyond can it be considered AGI?
-The intention of this blog post is not to delve into those questions, but to give overview of implementing the artifically intelligent system that could potentially perform human-level or beyond intellectual tasks.
+The intention of this blog post is not to delve into those questions, but to give overview of implementing the artifically intelligent system that could potentially perform human-level or beyond intellectual tasks with further iterations and improvements.

 Here's a roadmap that can help you get started: